 Where is the Inpatient Unit located?

-At different times during your therapy, you may be admitted to the Inpatient Unit.
+At different times during your child's therapy, your child may be admitted to the Inpatient Unit.
 The Inpatient Units are located on the 5th floor of the A building.

 Who's admitted to the Inpatient Unit?